tlpackus/arrays-and-looping/README.md

 ## Description

-_This page was built so you could put in a number between 1-100 and click "Show Result!".
+_This page was built so you could put in a whole number between 1-100 and at the click of "Show Result!" a sophisticated result should appear.
 Using JavaScript Arrays and Loops through methods and functions.
-Once clicked, the result should appear listing every number before your number (starting from "1").
+Once clicked, the result should include every number before your number (starting from "1").
 This is unless the number contains a 1, 2, or 3.
 If the number has a 1 in it and doesn't include a 2 or 3, replace the number with "Beep!".
 If the number has a 2 in it and doesn't include a 3, replace the number with "Boop!".
 If the number has a 3 in it, replace the number with "Won't you be my neighbor?".
-If your result follows that criteria then it's doing it's job. give it a try._
+If your result follows that criteria then it's doing it's job.
+Give it a try by acquiring the Installation Requirements and following the Setup instructions below_

 ## Installation Requirements
 - Requires Visual Studio Code Installation